clairey-zx81/json-model/SPEC.md

 In the above specification, there are several requirements for having _one_ known type for a model:

-- merge operands are objects or or-op of objects (recursively).
+- merge operands are simple objects or or/xor-op of objects (recursively).
-- propertie defined with a reference are strings.
+- properties defined using a reference must be strings.
-- constraint target must have a known type.
+- constrained targets must have a known type.

 This typing lattice is based on the following 3-level latice:

 - \(\top\) (top) is `"$ANY"`
-- define types are: `null`, `bool`, `number` (int or float), `string`, `array`, `object`.
+- defined types are: `null`, `bool`, `number` (int or float), `string`, `array`, `object`.
 - \(\bottom\) (bottom) is `"$NONE"`, i.e. no possible value.

-All model elements are typed with the following rules, starting from leaves:
+All model elements are typed with the following rules:

 - _null_,  _"$NULL"_ and _"=null"_ are `null`.
 - _true_, _"$BOOL"_, _"$BOOLEAN"_, _"=true"_ and _"=false"_ are `bool`.
 - integer/number definitions, constants and predefs are `number`.
 - _""_, _"/regex/"_, _"$STRING"_, string constants, other predefs are `string`.
-- arrays and tuples models are `array`.
+- array and tuple models are `array`.
 - simple object models are `object`.

 They are then propagated along definitions and composition objects:

-- definitions are typed as their values
-- references are typed as the corresponding definition
+- definitions are typed as their values, and references are typed as the corresponding definition
 - or (`|`), xor (`^`) operators:
-  - if all models have the **same** type, the composition has this type.
+  - if all listed models have the **same** type, the composition has this type.
   - if composed models have different types, the type is _top_.
   - if the list of models is empty, the type is _bottom_.
 - and (`&`) operator: